A Streetcorner Named Empathy

 I didn’t realize how feverishly I had been trying to vicariously experience machismo through Paco until one day when my friend Jose told me that he had concluded that I was “like one of those parents who forces his kid to play sports against the kid’s will.”
 While I think Paco genuinely enjoys the activities that I do with him, I’ll admit that some of them probably stem from a subconscious desire to boost my coolness or manliness.
 I’ve taught Paco how to catch a frisbee with acrobatic leaps, to charge into the ocean and swim through crashing waves to retrieve a bumper, and as described in my last post, I’m teaching him how to be a pretty decent bird dog.

 Little did I know that hunting is now considered by the most recent generation of gun owners to be the opposite of cool and masculine.
 The new crowd of gun owners apparently think that hunters are old fashioned wimps, because our firearms are not lethal enough.
-They call hunters fudds, after Elmer Fudd, the bungling rabbit hunter in Warner Brothers cartoons who talks with lisp and never manages to kill Bugs Bunny.
+They call hunters fudds, after Elmer Fudd, the bungling rabbit hunter in Warner Brothers cartoons who talks with a lisp and never manages to kill Bugs Bunny.

 The desire to be strong or masculine is not a bad thing per se, but when it veers into the realm of “toxic masculinity” it becomes a serious problem.
 My theory is that hyper-masculine behavior stems from self-esteem issues, and I suspect that’s what led Rittenhouse to purchase his assault weapon, and then to carry it to Kenosha.
 Everyone experiences dips in their self-esteem at times.
 If you’re an adult and lose your job, or just feel that your career has plateaued, you may try to boost your confidence by doing things that you think will make you appear more masculine.
 If you’re a student and you’re having problems in school or at home, you may take similar steps.